randy-rebucas/lingkod-ph/docs/role-based-feature-access-documentation.md

 ## Overview

-**Lingkod PH** (also known as **LocalPro**) implements a comprehensive role-based access control system that determines feature availability.
+**LocalPro** implements a comprehensive role-based access control system that determines feature availability.
 This documentation provides a complete breakdown of features accessible to each user role.

 ### Platform Architecture
 - **Framework**: Next.js 15.3.3 with TypeScript